gavin-wang-note/gavin-wang-note.github.io/_posts/2020-06-05-calc_cosbench_write_speed.md

 for round in {1..100}
 do
     while (( $(${CLI} info |& grep PROCESSING | wc -l) >= 1 )); do
-        sleep 60
+        echo "[WARN]  Has more than one cosbench task in running status, sleep 60s" sleep 60
     done